EvoLib/evo-lib/examples/09_evoenv/03_gap_navigator/README.md

 ---

-# Goal
+## Goal

 The player should move horizontally and pass through the gaps in falling obstacle rows.

 The task is solved well when the controller:

 - reacts to approaching obstacle blocks
-- moves toward free gaps early enough
+- moves toward open gaps early enough
 - avoids oversteering
 - avoids staying near the screen edges
 - passes many obstacle rows without collisions
-- uses a compact and useful sensor layout if sensor penalties are enabled
+- uses useful sensor geometry when sensor penalties are enabled

 ---

-# Task Structure
+## Task Structure

 GapNavigator uses two evolved parameter modules: